-- Brown sugar: The sweetness and richness of brown sugar works so well with the brightness of the blueberries.
+- Brown sugar: The sweetness and richness of brown sugar work well with the brightness of the blueberries.

 - Cinnamon: A staple spice when it comes to making a crisp, and adds a warm and inviting flavor to the dessert.

-- Preheat the oven to 375°F. In an 8″ baking dish, place the blueberries on the bottom with fresh squeezed lemon juice on top.
+- Preheat the oven to 375°F. In an 8″ baking dish, place the blueberries on the bottom with freshly squeezed lemon juice on top.
 Toss the blueberries in the sugar and cornstarch mixture.

 - Combine.
 Using a fork, combine the flour and butter until it is crumbly.
 Add the oatmeal and brown sugar.

 - Bake.
 Sprinkle over top of the blueberries.
 Bake for 35 to 40 minutes or until the blueberries and the oatmeal topping is lightly golden.

 - Serve.
 Add a side of vanilla ice cream or cool whip.